DOWN WALKING FOR HEALING AND DEVELOPMENT

 3. Bone breathing.
-This is a powerful exercise, and more advanced.
+This is a powerful exercise, and is a little more advanced.
 It is the most yang breathing exercise.
 It must be done carefully so you are still moving the energy downward.
 As you breathe in from your toes, feel the bones expand a little.
 As you breathe out down to your feet, feel the bones contract a little.
 That is all there is to it.
 This develops people faster, for some reason.

 2. The bride of Christ.
 As you walk slowly, breathe gently, and move energy downward, feel that you are actually being joined with Jesus or God, who comes into you from above.
 This can be seen as a marriage ceremony, which it is.

 It could also be felt as a sexy encounter, if you prefer.
 Men can do it too, just imagining yourself as “feminine to God”.